[Weglot_switcher]

-An itinerant platform that puts young designers in the spotlight, Alcova has boosted all recent editions of the Milan Furniture Fair.
-Now, for the very first time, the event is crossing the Atlantic to take part in Design Miami/, another design mecca.
-Acumen presents its four favorites.
+A traveling platform that showcases emerging talent, Alcova has revitalized every recent edition of the Milan Furniture Fair.
+For the very first time, the event is crossing the Atlantic to participate in Design Miami/, another major gathering of the design world.
+Acumen presents his four favorites.

 Elena Petrossian